containers/buildah/docs/tutorials/02-registries-repositories.md

 In the [first tutorial](https://github.com/projectatomic/buildah/blob/master/docs/tutorials/01-intro.md) we built an image from scratch that we called `fedora-bashecho` and we pushed it to a local Docker repository using the `docker-daemon` protocol.
 We are going to use the same image to push to a private Docker registry.

 First we must pull down a registry.
-As a shortcut we will save the container name, that is returned from the `buildah from` command, into a bash variable called `registry`.
-This is just like we did in Tutorial 1 :
+As a shortcut we will save the container name that is returned from the `buildah from` command, into a bash variable called `registry`.
+This is just like we did in Tutorial 1:

     # registry=$(buildah from registry)

 It is worth pointing out that the `from` command can also use other protocols beyond the default (and implicity assumed) order that first looks in local containers-storage (containers-storage:) and then looks in the Docker hub (docker:).
-So, for example, if you already had a registry container image in a local Docker registry then you could use the following:
+For example, if you already had a registry container image in a local Docker registry then you could use the following:

     # registry=$(buildah from docker-daemon:registry:latest)